 4. Use feedback to show what’s been accomplished

 Animation can give visual feedback that shows when the site is working properly.
 As Katie Sherwin from Nielsen Norman Group said, this can “inform users of the current working state and make the process more tolerable to the user by reducing uncertainty.”
-Here are 2 ways you can use animation to provide instant feedback (and user gratification):
+Here are two ways you can use animation to provide instant feedback (and user gratification).

 Example 1: Animated shopping cart

 Animated feedback can supplement a busy interface by dominating the visual hierarchy when necessary.
 Moving objects attract a user’s attention, so they can be used to confirm if an action was actually completed.

 In this case, motion is used to draw the eye to the top right of the screen where the shopping cart is located.
 Without this movement, it would be easy to miss the feedback with all of the objects on the page.
 With this functionality, the site can use a complicated shopping cart and you still won’t miss the purchase notification.

 Sometimes, animated feedback can do what text can’t: let the user know the action has been completed in real time.

 ‘Don’t-click-again’ warnings try to prevent users from sending a query twice while the first is still processing.
 However, the warning is still not telling the user whether the click was a success.

 …the user is uncertain as to whether the computer even received the command in the first place or whether it may have crashed.
 Plenty of extra clicks and double orders have resulted from such user-hostile design.– Katie Sherwin, Nielsen Norman Group

 A simple way to fix this is to disable the button after it is pressed.
 Animation can be used to emphasize the submission and make it obvious that the button is disabled.